BROOM FACTORY

 About

-The Broom Factory project is an innovative new initiative led by the Kingston Canadian Film Festival, KPP Concerts, and RAW Design.
+The Broom Factory is an innovative initiative led jointly by the Kingston Canadian Film Festival, KPP Concerts, and RAW Design.
 The project seeks to develop a thriving community hub in Kingston’s Inner Harbour neighbourhood, serving film, music, design, and the broader arts in general.
-The space is open to everyone, serving as an ideal place for coffee and snacks (in the TULA cafe!), meeting, working, showcasing, exhibition, and community building.
+The space is available to be booked for meetings, filming, arts programming, and community events.

-The project is named after the Bailey Broom Factory, which had sat derelict for decades and was set for demolition in 2017.
+The building, originally built for the Bailey Broom Factory, sat derelict for decades and was eventually scheduled for demolition in 2017.
+After a community campaign, the decision to demolish was reversed.
 RAW Design rescued and revitalized the 100+ year-old building, retaining many original heritage features.
-The building is located on a former brownfield site with extensive site remediation and clean-up, which highlights this adaptive re-use of an existing building.
-The building is “net zero ready”, designed to be ultra-efficient, with the goal of being net-zero energy in the near future.
+The building is located on a former brownfield site with extensive site remediation and clean-up, which highlights the adaptive re-use of an aging industrial building.
+The facility is “net zero ready”, designed to be ultra-efficient, with the goal of being net-zero energy in the near future.
 The building is completely electric with no reliance whatsoever on fossil fuels.
-The space comes with two charging stations for electric vehicles and a tire filling and bike-lock station for bicycles.

 Events & Rentals